Be Considerate: Avoiding Negative Side Effects in Reinforcement Learning

 Representing Plausible Beliefs about States, Actions, and Processes

 This thesis deals with the topic of modelling an agent’s beliefs about a dynamic world in a way that allows for changes in beliefs, including retracting of beliefs.
-It elaborates on work from the KR 2018 and KR 2020 papers below, and also has material regarding beliefs about environmental processes.
+It elaborates on work from the KR 2018 and KR 2020 papers below, and also covers knowing how to achieve goals in the presence of environmental processes.
 Toryn Q. Klassen PhD thesis, University of Toronto, 2021

 In the task of plan recognition, an observer infers the plan and goal of an actor.
 We introduce the notion of epistemic plan recognition, which uses epistemic logic to model the observer in a plan recognition setting, represent agent beliefs, and allow for the recognition of epistemic goals.
 Maayan Shvo, Toryn Q. Klassen, Shirin Sohrabi, and Sheila A. McIlraith AAMAS 2020